 Quiet the mind.
 Slow down your breath.
 Awaken your chakras.
 It's time to meditate!
-I'll be the first one to admit that I used to be like Ms. Paltrow, in that I didn't have the slightest idea how to meditate.
+I'll be the first one to admit that I used to be clueless when it came to meditation.
 I would dim the lights, make sure the apartment was quiet, and try to focus on my breath.
-Problem was, I was so focused on "conquering meditation" that my mind couldn't relax and just "be."
+Problem was, I was so focused on conquering meditation that my mind couldn't relax.
 After hearing about all the health perks associated with meditation — including stress reduction, a heightened self awareness, and being able to tune out distractions — I knew I couldn't give up.
 The good news is, I realized that there are many different types of meditation.
 This is key, because once you explore the various meditation styles, you can choose one that suits you best.

 First things first, you need to find a comfortable and quiet place to sit.
 Some people like to lie down while meditating, but I find it tempting to fall asleep, so I prefer sitting up.
 Next step: choose a meditation style that interests you.
 Here are five that I feel are best suited for anyone new to meditation.

 - Mindfulness Meditation: The most well-known type of meditation, mindfulness meditation, is about being aware of the sounds and activities happening around you.
 It's almost a flow-like type of meditation, because you literally just let your mind be fluid and flow from one thought to the next, not really focusing on one particular thing.
 For instance, if you live in a noisy city, you don't have to block out the outside sirens and screaming children, you let your mind be aware of the sounds without becoming too focused.

 - Spiritual Meditation: This type of meditation is for those who regularly participate in prayer, as it's based on communicating with God.
 Just like the other styles, you must become calm and quiet and then begin to focus on a question or problem you might have.
 This style of meditation can feel not only relaxing, but rewarding as well.